 Tip #19: Be careful in choosing compliance mentors

 Whilst it may seem like a great idea to allow existing employees to get new hires up to speed on compliance in your company, it can backfire.
 Even experienced employees can have misconceptions and can end up reinforcing non-compliant behaviour with their own take on the rules and processes.
-So, choose your compliance mentors carefully, train and assess them before deployment.
+So, choose your compliance mentors carefully, and be sure to train and assess them before deployment.

 Tip #20: Know who is doing what